 (Updated September 11, 2018) Do you want to stand out among the 560+ million people who are members of LinkedIn?
 Well, sure you do!
-LinkedIn acts as a business card and an online resume, positions you as an expert and opens doors to new contacts and new business.
+LinkedIn acts as an online resume, positions you as an expert and opens doors to new contacts and new business.

 At a meeting of IABC/Toronto’s Professional Independent Communicators, members learned how to create a killer LinkedIn profile from Punch!Media‘s Leslie Hughes, LinkedIn trainer and social media professor.

 The tips Leslie shared included these 10 mistakes you should never make: